anikush-yes/AutomationExercise_API_Testing/README.md

 ## 👓 Overview

-This project contains a Postman collection for testing the API endpoints provided by [Automation Exercise](https://automationexercise.com/) using Postman and Newman.
-The tests cover various functionalities such as retrieving product lists, searching for products, handling user authentication, and managing user accounts.
+This project focuses on testing the API of https://automationexercise.com/, an online platform for practicing API automation testing.
+Created an automated Postman test collection, tested it manually in Postman, and integrated Newman with GitHub Actions to execute the tests in CI pipelines, ensuring continuous API quality and reliability.

 ### 🏁 Getting Started